chainguard-dev/edu/content/chainguard/chainguard-images/how-to-use-chainguard-images.md

 ### Pulling by Tag

 You can also add a relevant tag that you have access to.
 In the case of the Git image, you can pull the `:latest-glibc` tag for the Git image.
-[Note that not all tags are available in the public catalog](/chainguard/chainguard-images/faq/#do-i-need-to-authenticate-into-chainguard-to-use-chainguard-images).
+[Note that not all tags are available for public images](/chainguard/chainguard-images/faq/#do-i-need-to-authenticate-into-chainguard-to-use-chainguard-images).

 ```sh
 docker pull cgr.dev/chainguard/git:latest-glibc